Coppernic/coppernic.github.io-old/os.md

 If previous method fails, try this one, it uses fastboot package:

-* Get fastboot package from [copperpro website](https://copperpro.coppernic.fr/copperpro-downloads/),
-* Unzip package and go in unzipped folder,
+* Unzip package for fastboot and go in unzipped folder,
 * Reboot ID Platform on fastboot mode: `adb reboot fastboot`,
 * On your computer, run `flash.sh` script.
     * If you are a Windows user, then feel free to update the flash script.